chaoos/zwoosh/README.md

 #### integer `options.zoomOptions.minScale`

 Defines the minimum scale for an element.
 If set to `0`, there is no minimum.
-If the minimum is hit, the element will not zoom further out. **Notice that the contents will not shrink smaller than the size of the swoosh element**.
+If the minimum is hit, the element will not zoom further out. **Notice that the contents will not shrink smaller than the size of the zwoosh element**.

 #### integer `options.zoomOptions.step`